SalocinDotTEN/virtual-hackathon-2016/README.md

 ## Creator

-[Salocin.TEN](http://salocinten.net) is a Wordpress and PHP Web developer at [Tricor Senedi](http://tricorsenedi.com).
-He is looking into the power of AngularJS as a prelude to the Ionic Framework.
+[Salocin.TEN](https://www.salocinten.info) is a Wordpress and PHP Web developer.
+He is looking into the power of VueJS.

 ## Copyright and License